Community Nursery

 Please bring your own gardening gloves, hat, water & sunscreen.

-What to bring: Gardening gloves, water, hat & sunscreen.
+What to bring: Gardening gloves, Water, sunhat, sunscreen

-Location: Jean Malpas Community Nursery, Poplar Drive, Jardine Park, Kelvin Heights.
+Location: Jean Malpas Community Nursery, Poplar Drive, Kelvin Heights.

-Full details and updates are listed on our Facebook page.
+The latest details and updates can be found on our Facebook page.

 Jean Malpas Community Nursery (est. 2014)